miha53cevic/EmguCV-Facial-Recognition/README.md

 # EmguCV-Facial-Recognition
-USing: EmguCV .NET port of OpenCV and C# WPF
+Using: EmguCV .NET port of OpenCV and C# WPF